rubix1138/createBookwyrmSitemap/README.md

 This is a python script to build a sitemap from all the books in your bookwrym database.
 This uses xml_sitemap_writer which isn't installed by default on a bookwyrm server.
 This was written for a dockerless setup.
 You will need to adjust the instructions below for a dockerized bookwyrm server.
 ```
 sudo su - bookwyrm
+cd /opt/bookwyrm
 ./venv/bin/pip3 install xml-sitemap-writer
 ```
+At this point you can download the script to the bookwyrm home directory.
 By default, this script creates the sitemap files in /opt/bookwyrm/sitemaps, which doesn't exist in a default setup.
 ```
+curl -o createBookwyrmSitemap.py https://raw.githubusercontent.com/rubix1138/createBookwyrmSitemap/main/createBookwyrmSitemap.py
 mkdir /opt/bookwyrm/sitemaps
 ```
 The last configuration setup is to modify your nginx config.